The Oak National Academy may be accessed here:

 Statement of Curriculum Intent

-As the town’s sole provider of mainstream secondary education, the academy considers itself to have a moral duty to offer the learners in its care the broadest possible educational experience, and one that will enable learners of all abilities and interests to thrive whilst at the academy and when they leave – be this to pursue work, further education – or a combination of both.
+As the town’s sole provider of state secondary education, the academy considers itself to have a moral duty to offer the learners in its care the broadest possible educational experience, and one that will enable learners of all abilities and interests to thrive whilst at the academy and when they leave – be this to pursue work, further education – or a combination of both.

 Plume Academy also offers a very inclusive Sixth Form experience.
 A range of level two and GCSE English/Mathematics resit courses are offered as pathway for those preparing to enter the world of work.
 Similarly, Plume College prides itself on offering a rich range of academic qualifications, qualifications that enable students to progress onto prestigious university courses, include Oxbridge and Russell Group universities.
+The academy also sets much lower entry requirements for entry to its Key Stage 5 programmes, with many students who would not be able to access these courses in other institutions going on to achieve well.

-Cutting across all Key Stages is our pastoral, extra-curricular and cultural capital programme, which also champions reading, broadens student horizons and is designed to assist students in the journey to becoming responsible citizens of the world.
+Cutting across all Key Stages is our pastoral, Personal Development, extra-curricular and cultural capital programme, which also champions reading, broadens student horizons and is designed to assist students in the journey to becoming responsible citizens of the world.

 Parental guides for each subject in each year group can be found by clicking on the year group tabs.